fabiommmoreira/markdown-cv/index.md

 ### Technologies & Tools
-Some technologies I've worked with:
+Some of the technologies I've worked with:

 **Core:**
 Javascript / HTML5 / CSS3 / Node / pHp / SQL / git